lancher-dev/lancher.dev/docs/01-getting-started/02-installation.md

 curl -sS https://lancher.dev/install.sh | sh
 ```

-The installer will:
+The installer will install `lancher` in `~/.local/bin`.

-1. Verify prerequisites (Go 1.22+, git, curl)
-2. Clone the repository
-3. Build the binary
-4. Install to `/usr/local/bin`

 ## Manual Installation

+For manual installation you need:

+- **Go 1.22+** - Build lancher binary
+- **git** - Clone repos and manage git templates

+At this point, proceed with the repo clone and the command installation.

 ```bash
 git clone https://github.com/Kasui92/lancher.git